 Sadly, this page is a necessity - and contains only a few examples of the risks and dangers which are prevalent in the Online dating environment however I must stress that not every member on any dating sites is disreputable or dishonest, and those who are can be measured by degrees - we probably all have our own personal ‘horror stories’ to tell!!
 Offensive behaviour is pretty much an everyday event but few make the press. the example below is from June 2019

-However, unfortunately it is extremely difficult to identify those who are professional scammers.
+However, unfortunately, while the unpleasantness of the example above is offensive, it is extremely difficult to identify even worse individuals such as those who are professional scammers.

 Fraud and dubious profiles are some of the lesser but extremely distressing features of this service.
 The BBC reported that in 2014/2015 UK users of online dating sites had been conned out of more than £33million

 In July of the same year the BBC reported this example:

 However, even following the introduction of countermeasures by the ODA (Online Dating Association) members, the issue persists.

 The links below are to more recent reports about more high profile instances and the distressing impact some of these morally bankrupt people have had on other members, and in some instances, these are serial offenders – who it seems make a living by depriving their prey of theirs, sometimes, sadly, literally.